St. Mary's Academy (Winnipeg): Academics

-St. Mary's Academy offers an intellectually challenging program of studies designed to foster lifelong learning and to prepare students for higher education.
 Courses are based on the curriculum approved by Manitoba Education, Citizenship and Youth.
 SMA offers a variety of courses to meet student learning needs and interests.
 At each grade level particular emphasis is placed on the core subjects English and mathematics.
-Students are expected to do homework daily and regularly review material studied in class.
-Homework provides practice for important skills and concepts.
-It helps students become independent learners and develop a disciplined work ethic.

 The religious education program is a key component of both the academic curriculum and the religious culture at SMA.
 Students are required to successfully complete 1/2 credit in religious studies each year.
-Courses are designed to provide students with a basic knowledge and understanding of the Catholic/Christian faith and the opportunity to live out their faith through community service and participation in a wide variety of faith based experiences.

 Students in all grade levels must complete one grade before advancing to the next at St. Mary’s Academy.

 Campus

 St. Mary’s Academy is located on 11.5 acre in a park-like setting in the heart of Winnipeg.
 The original five-story building, with the main entrance facing Wellington Crescent, opened in 1903.
 This building is used primarily for offices and work space for the school staff and the Sisters of the Holy Names.
 It also includes Holy Names Chapel and a 100-seat auditorium.

 In 1909 a larger building was attached that houses most of the 21 classrooms as well as the Richardson Science Wing, the human ecology department and a computer lab.
 Recent renovations and upgrades to meet building code standards and to enhance programs left intact the traditional architecture wherever possible, and also incorporated up-to-date technology, furnishings and equipment, and resulted in a more comfortable learning environment with improved lighting and air-conditioning.

-The newest wing was opened in October 1964.
+Another wing was opened in October 1964.
 It includes Alumnae Hall, a library, a fine arts studio, the Sister Rita Maureen Gym, a cafeteria and a computer lab.
 The gym is home to the St. Mary’s Academy Flames while Alumnae Hall, a 625-seat theatre, houses drama productions, assemblies, school Masses, and meetings.